Friday, March 22, 2013

 Keep hammering, keep focusing on who’s in front, keep reeling them in, stay tough, keep hurting, keep counting down the miles and keep telling yourself you’re almost there.
 Skip the aid stations unless you’re thirsty or have a dry throat or something because no calories are really going to help you at this point.

 Then, eventually, you’ll be done.
 I promise.
 If you've done it properly you'll have nothing left.
 Hopefully it worked out OK but if it didn’t you’ll have a ton of knowledge and experience to get it right next time.
-Or forget everything I've just said and buy a Timex Marathon GPS Watch.

 How does a half marathon play out in your head?